kezenator/adventofcode/README.md

       etc. in between times.
     * Eventually realized to only consider the first two busses, then add in the third bus....
+14. Bit masking
+    * 43 mins.
+    * Meh - just a boring puzzle.
+    * I had had the day off after a big social weekend, and to be honest the puzzle was just not interesting.
+I lost focus and mucked around.